azeez010/azeez010/README.md

 If you're as passionate about tech as I am, let's connect!
 Whether you're interested in discussing distributed systems, exploring the latest advancements in DevOps, or just geeking out over code, I'm always up for a chat.
 Feel free to reach out and let's create some tech magic together! ✨

-- 📫 How to reach me: dataslid@gmail.com
+- 📫 How to reach me: dionjordanpowell@gmail.com
-- ⚡ Fun fact: I am a night owl
+- ⚡ Fun fact: I am a night owl... and a day time eagle